snuids/TrafficLightVisKibana6/README.md

 A traffic lights visualisation panel that can be split on multiple lines

 Check the 6.5 branch for the 6.5 version.
+Check the 7.2 branch for the 7.2 version.

 # Known bug